pallets/flask/docs/quickstart.rst

 `int`       accepts integers
-`float`     like `int` but for floating point values `path`      like the default but also accepts slashes
+`float`     like `int` but for floating point values `path`      like the default but also accepts slashes `any`       matches one of the items provided
+`uuid`      accepts UUID strings
 =========== ===============================================

 .. admonition:: Unique URLs / Redirection Behavior